HaimengBai/431slides/class_16/README.md

 ## Announcements before class:

+1. Project Task A Revisions were due at 9 AM today.
+  - **10** of the 27 projects that needed a revision have been reviewed on Canvas by Dr. Love so far.
+  - To see your review, visit https://goo.gl/XDRaJa or read my comments to you on Canvas.
+  - The following proposals are now OK/Approved, in addition to the 17 proposals that were approved in the first pass.
+    - Abhishek Despande, Gwendolyn Donley, Dongze He
+    - Grace Park, Neel Patel, Frances Wang
+    - Xueyi Zhang
+  - Everyone without an approved Task A needs to get another revision in by **Friday 2017-10-20 at 4 PM**.

-1. Today's Agenda
+2. Today's Agenda
   - Comparing Population Means (see [Course Notes](https://thomaselove.github.io/431notes/), especially Chapters 16-22)
   - [Finally, A Formula for Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) from FiveThirtyEight and Jeff Leek.
   - Our opening video comes from [this story at FiveThirtyEight](http://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/).
 My favorite part of  the article comes from its close:
       - Try to distill the p-value down to an intuitive concept and it loses all its nuances and complexity, said science journalist Regina Nuzzo, a statistics professor at Gallaudet University.
 "Then people get it wrong, and this is why statisticians are upset and scientists are confused." **You can get it right, or you can make it intuitive, but it’s all but impossible to do both.**

-2. On Artifical Data Codes
+3. On Artifical Data Codes

 - Retraction Watch: [Boys Will Be Boys: Data Error Prompts U-Turn on Study of Sex Differences in School](http://retractionwatch.com/2017/10/17/boys-will-boys-data-error-prompts-u-turn-study-sex-differences-school/)
 - [Jessica Logan: "This, my friends, is why you NEVER make a variable called “gender” but instead make one called “male” with responses of 1= yes and 0= no."](https://twitter.com/jarlogan/status/920312287595864064)
 - [Jenny Bryan: "Artificial data codes are rarely worth it with modern s/w & h/w.
 Treated, control, dead, alive, wildtype, mutant … just say it."](https://twitter.com/jennybryan/status/920505719673278465?refsrc=email&s=11)

-3. Claudia points out some enjoyable **data art** at http://www.r-graph-gallery.com/portfolio/data-art/
+4. Claudia points out some enjoyable **data art** at http://www.r-graph-gallery.com/portfolio/data-art/
   - For example, consider this look at [BB-8](http://www.r-graph-gallery.com/144-droid-bb-8-data-art/)

-4. Upcoming Readings/Assignments/Deadlines:
+5. Upcoming Readings/Assignments/Deadlines:
     - **2017-10-23** at noon: [Project Task B](https://github.com/THOMASELOVE/431project/tree/master/TaskB) is due.
     - No class on Tuesday 2017-10-24 (Fall Break.)
     - (delayed to 2017-10-26) Silver Chapters 7 and 8.